Klose To The Edge: The Klose Articulated Locomotives. |

 All the locomotives on this page were given BR ( = Bauartreihe = design series) numbers after the unification of the German railway systems in 1920 - 25, following the unification of the German kingdoms in 1871.
 See Railway History in Germany for more details.

-In the locomotive below, only the central axle is fixed to the frame; those on either side swivel to accomodate track curvature.
+In this locomotive only the central axle is fixed to the frame; those on either side swivel to accomodate track curvature.
 This is articulation taken to the limit, and could presumably handle even tighter curves than more conventional (?) approaches like Meyer articulation.

 The first Klose locomotives were used on the 2' 6" lines of Bosnia.
 Others were later used in Saxony, Würtemberg and Switzerland.
 The first locomotive was delivered in 1891, and an improved version was tried out in 1910.